boldyshev/mrz_country/README.md

 - **Example**: If the OCR outputs 'HHN', the pipeline compares it to all codes, identifies 'HUN' (Hungary) as the closest match (distance of 1), and selects it as the result.

-## Results and Evaluation
+## Evaluation
-It is hardly correct to use a validation dataset as the recognition model was not trained.
+* It is hardly correct to use a validation dataset as the recognition model was not trained.
-- **Strengths**: High MRZ detection accuracy (~90 mAP) and effective country code correction.
-- **Challenges**: Errors persist with certain country codes (e.g., Hungarian 'HUN') due to character misrecognition.

 ## Challenges:
-Errors persist with certain country codes (e.g., Hungarian 'HUN') due to character misrecognition.
+* Errors persist with certain country codes (e.g., Hungarian 'HUN') due to character misrecognition.
-The pipeline relies on a predefined list of country codes, which may require updates for broader applicability.
+* The pipeline relies on a predefined list of country codes, which may require updates for broader applicability.
+* Open-source models and Visual Language Models can accelerate labeling for new datasets.
-The aspects of deploying in production were not addressed at all in this solution.
+* The aspects of deploying in production were not addressed at all in this solution.